Energy efficiency in social housing

 As of 2016, social landlords are required to provide the SHR with annual information on compliance.

 Further information on the SHR's approach to regulating the EESSH is available on the SHR website.
 Any enquiries regarding the monitoring and regulation of the EESSH should be directed to firstname.lastname@example.org.

 2017 review of the EESSH

-It will also take account of changes in technology which may offer additional measures to improve energy efficiency in housing.
+Phase 2 will set longer-term milestones and take account of changes in technology that may offer additional measures to improve energy efficiency in housing.